danilo-righetto/rocketseat-starter/Curso-ReactJS/README.md

-# Course - Rocketseat Starter - Javascript
+# Course - Rocketseat Starter - React JS
 Rocketseat is a developer education platform focused on new technologies.

 See more: [Rocketseat Starter](https://rocketseat.com.br/)